Best Butyrate Supplement

 Obesity

 The researchers behind a 2018 review discuss some of the possible mechanisms of action that allow butyrate to alleviate obesity.
-They theorize that butyrate may enhance the secretion of a gastrointestinal hormone called GLP-1, which (among other functions) can reduce appetite and keep the stomach full for longer.
+They theorize that butyrate may enhance the secretion of a gastrointestinal hormone called GLP-1 (glucagon-like peptide-1), which, among other functions, can reduce appetite and keep the stomach full for longer.
 Butyrate can also stimulate the secretion of peptide YY (PYY), which is associated with several factors that can influence obesity — food intake, gut motility, and insulin secretion.

 Butyrate may deliver additional benefits in other areas, too, such as cognitive function (perhaps not surprising given the gut-brain axis).
 For example, in a 2016 review, the authors discuss its potential to protect neurons from cell death in Parkinson’s disease, as well as to promote genes associated with plasticity (the ability of the brain to adapt to experience).
 However, research indicates the most promising applications relate to the aforementioned focal areas of gut health, colorectal cancer, and obesity, so those are the areas for which we’d recommend taking a butyrate supplement.